nathanl/authority/README.md

 6. Commit your changes (`git commit -am 'Added some feature'`)
 7. Push to the branch (`git push origin my-new-feature`)
 8. Create new Pull Request

+## TODO

+- Document syntax for checking rules during a controller action
+- Update generator to create an authorizer for every model
+- Generator
+  - Add generators or hook into existing rails generators
+  - Add generator to installation instructions
+  - Generate well-commented default configuration file like Devise does (shout out!)
+  - Generate 403.html, with option to skip if exists
+- Note that you MUST call configure; internals aren't included until you do.
+- Write about configuration file and options in Configuration section.